 Our professional Master’s curriculum in MedTech Innovation + Entrepreneurship is an 11-month (Summer II, Fall, Spring) program for students interested in acquiring the skills necessary to lead biomedical-related early-stage ventures or to drive new product development in healthcare industries.

-Our curriculum utilizes clinical immersion to identify healthcare innovation opportunities, teaches path-to-market concepts, including regulatory aspects unique to medical devices and pharmaceuticals, and facilitates development of commercialization strategies for innovative biomedical technologies.
+Our curriculum utilizes clinical immersion to identify healthcare innovation opportunities, teaches path-to-market concepts, including regulatory aspects unique to medical devices and pharmaceuticals and facilitates the development of commercialization strategies for innovative biomedical technologies.

 Students receive mentorship from biotech entrepreneurs, legal scholars and venture partners.

 This unique program leverages two world-class universities: NC State University and the University of North Carolina at Chapel Hill.
-Across both universities, we collaborate with NC State College of Engineering, the UNC School of Medicine, the NC State Poole College of Management, the UNC Eshelman School of Pharmacy, the NC State College of Veterinary Medicine and the emerging biotech industry in Research Triangle Park.
+Across both universities, we collaborate with the NC State College of Engineering, the UNC School of Medicine, the NC State Poole College of Management, the UNC Eshelman School of Pharmacy, the NC State College of Veterinary Medicine and the emerging biotech industry in Research Triangle Park.